profesia/service-layer/docs/1.0/03-basic-concepts.md

   * [DomainResponseInterface](../../src/Response/Domain/GatewayDomainResponseInterface.php) represents domain response wrapper
 that is able to retrieve specific domain object.
 * [Adapter](../../src/Adapter/AdapterInterface.php) contract represents wrapper for any adapter capable of sending of a HTTP requests.
-* [Mapper](../../src/Mapper/ResponseDomainMapperInterface.php) contract represents a component capable of mapping [EndpointResponse](../../src/Response/Connection/EndpointResponseInterface.php) into [DomainResponseInterface](../../src/Response/Domain/GatewayDomainResponseInterface.php)
+* [Mapper](../../src/Mapper/ResponseDomainMapperInterface.php) contract represents a component
+capable of mapping [EndpointResponse](../../src/Response/Connection/EndpointResponseInterface.php) into [DomainResponseInterface](../../src/Response/Domain/GatewayDomainResponseInterface.php)
 * [GatewayUseCase](../../src/Registry/GatewayUseCase.php) contract represents one specific use case - request with all the necessary configuration and means to override its one time configuration.
-* [GatewayUseCaseRegistry](../../src/Registry/GatewayUseCaseRegistry.php) contract represents registry of gateway use cases and predefines required structure for the neccessary configuration with the capability to override each part of a communication.
+* [GatewayUseCaseRegistry](../../src/Registry/GatewayUseCaseRegistry.php) contract represents registry of gateway use cases and predefines required structure for the necessary configuration with the capability to override each part of a communication.

 ## Model
 In the following extended model the core list of classes is shown along with their relations: